- Leeds Medieval Studies Journal

-Leeds Medieval Studies welcomes submissions reflecting the full intellectual range of the interdisciplinary Institute for Medieval Studies, including history, art, and literature in the period c.
+Leeds Medieval Studies welcomes submissions reflecting the full intellectual range of the interdisciplinary Institute for Medieval Studies, including history, art, literature, and language in the period c.
 500–1500 CE, and the study of modern medievalisms.
 We are glad to continue our long-standing commitment, unusual in academic journals, to publishing editions and translations as well as essayistic articles.

 Contributors are requested to follow the MHRA Style Guide, 3rd edn (London: Modern Humanities Research Association, 2013).
 Where possible, contributors are encouraged to include the digital object identifiers or, where a complete free access text is available, stable URLs of materials cited (see Style Guide §11.2.11).

 The language of publication is English and translations should normally be supplied for quotations in languages other than English.
 Please include an abstract and keywords with your submission.
 Each contributor will receive a free copy of the journal, and a PDF of their article for distribution.
 Please email all contributions to email@example.com.

 We have no maximum or minimum word-limits: as long as the work is good and the expression efficient, we are happy for it to be whatever size it needs to be.

 We aim to complete peer-review of submissions within two months.

 Once ready for publication, contributions are published on our website straight away; printed copies of each volume are published annually.

 To subscribe to Leeds Medieval Studies, or to our monographs series, simply email the Secretary at firstname.lastname@example.org.
 You’ll be added to our list of subscribers and sent each issue when it comes out, with an invoice.
 Prices vary slightly from year to year but are usually around £30.
 For one-off purchases of past publications, see the Leeds Studies in English archive or the Leeds Texts and Monographs page.